Eurovision Song Contest 1959: Broadcasts

 Each participating broadcaster was required to relay the contest via its television network.
+No official accounts of the viewing figures are known to exist.
+An estimate given in the press was at least 20 million viewers.

 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
+Twelve commentator boxes were installed on the balconies of the auditorium.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the table below.